 by Michael Kuo

-When it's being picturesque, Rhodotus palmatus is a stunning and unmistakeable mushroom--or so they tell me.
+When it's being picturesque, Rhodotus palmatus is a stunning and unmistakeable mushroom—or so they tell me.
 I wouldn't know, since I only find it looking as though it has a droopy, slimy hangover, or looking like a cheap imitation of the masterpiece collections depicted in field guides.
-In its oft-photographed state the cap features an elaborate network of ridges and veins, contrasting with the deep reddish orange cap color.
-But Rhodotus palmatus can also be found (more commonly, if my experience is indicative) without these ridges, or with non-contrasting, less conspicuous ridges, at which point identification is more challenging: look for the thick and rubbery cap, the dull orangish color, the pinkish spore print, and the habitat on well decayed, wet wood in stream beds from the Great Plains eastward.
+In its oft-photographed state the cap features a dramatic, reticulate pattern of whitish ridges and veins, contrasting with the deep reddish orange cap color.
+But Rhodotus palmatus can also be found (more commonly, if my experience is indicative) without these ridges, or with non-contrasting, less conspicuous ridges, at which point identification can be more challenging: look for the thick and rubbery flesh, the dull orangish color, and the habitat on well-decayed, wet wood in stream beds and lowlands from the Great Plains eastward.

-Ecology: Saprobic; growing alone, scattered, or (more commonly) in troops on the wet, well decayed wood of hardwoods; late spring through fall; originally described from France; widely distributed in North America east of the Great Plains; also distributed in Europe and Asia.
+Ecology: Saprobic; growing alone, scattered, or in troops or loose clusters on the wet, well-decayed wood of hardwoods; late spring through fall; originally described from France; widely distributed in North America east of the Great Plains; also distributed in Europe and Asia.
 The illustrated and described collections are from Illinois.

-Cap: 2-9 cm; convex with an incurved margin when young, becoming broadly convex or nearly flat; sticky when fresh; bald; netted with a reticulate pattern of whitish ridges and veins--or without veins and ridges; salmon to pinkish orange.
+Cap: 3–8 cm across; convex when young, becoming broadly convex or nearly flat; sticky when fresh; bald; netted with a reticulate pattern of whitish ridges and veins—or without veins and ridges; pinkish orange to pale peach.

-Chemical Reactions: All surfaces instantly dark green with iron salts; negative with KOH.
+Chemical Reactions: All surfaces instantly dark gray to green with iron salts; negative with KOH.

 This site contains no information about the edibility or toxicity of mushrooms.